The Absolute Grothendieck Conjecture is false for Fargues-Fontaine Curves: The main theorem

 Now from the identification $H^0(\sxfe,\sV)\isom D_{cris}(V)\tensor_{E_0} E$, and the fact that $E\anabelmap E'$ one knows (from \cite{jarden79} or \cite[Theorem~3.3]{joshi-anabelomorphy}) that $E_0\isom E_0'$ and also $[E:\Q_p]=[E':\Q_p]$ (i.e. anabelomorphic $p$-adic fields have the same degree over $\Q_p$) and also $[E:E_0]=[E':E_0']$ (i.e. anabelomorphic $p$-adic fields have the same absolute ramification index).
 So the identification of the two cohomologies gives an equality of dimensions hence one sees that $\sV'$ is also crystalline as $\dim_{\Q_p}(V)$ is the common dimension (over $E_0\isom E_0'$) of both of these vector spaces.

 By the functoriality of the constructions of \cite[Chap 11]{fargues-fontaine}, the bundle $\sV'$ is the bundle corresponding to the pull-back via $\alpha$ of the representation $\rho$ of $G_E$ to $G_{E'}$ i.e to the $G_{E'}$ representation $\rho'$.
 Hence $\rho'$ is crystalline and hence de Rham and hence Hodge-Tate.
-So one has arrived at a contradiction because by my assumption $\rho'$ is not Hodge-Tate. \ep
+This contradicts my assumption that $\rho'$ is not Hodge-Tate. \ep

 The hypothesis in Theorem~\ref{th:gconj} that $F$ is an algebraically closed perfectoid field of characteristic $p>0$ can be replaced by the weaker assumption that $F$ is a perfectoid field of characteristic $p>0$.
 The same proof as above also proves this general case: